Chris-McCorkle/CS305_Proj5/README.md

 # CS305 - Project 5
-This project is a mock version of the travelling sales problem, in which I implement different algorithms and strategies to solve the problem.
+This project is a mock version of the traveling sales problem, in which I implement different algorithms and strategies to solve the problem.

 ## Licensing
 MIT License in use